John Barnard Jenkins: Prison

 At the end of May 1970, Jenkins was transferred to HM Prison Wormwood Scrubs where he initially worked in the prison shop alongside Buster Edwards and other members of the Great Train Robbery.
 After a year there, he lodged another unsuccessful appeal over the length of the sentence, this time with the European Court of Human Rights in Strasbourg.
 He also began writing articles that were published in Welsh Nation, a Plaid Cymru periodical where his friend was the editor.
 Several members of the party soon complained about his inclusion and he was ultimately banned from the publication.
 He was moved to HM Prison Albany on the Isle of Wight soon afterwards, along with other militant prisoners such as members of the IRA including Joe Cahill, after the prison authorities received information that the IRA were planning on landing a helicopter in the prison grounds to pick up its incarcerated members as well as Jenkins.

 In Albany, Jenkins was regarded as top-tier prisoner amongst inmates, effectively elevating him in status over petty criminals and sex offenders.
 He acquired two prisoners who acted as minders for him and he was also assigned a job by the prison governor, similar to a clerk; Jenkins took notes during officer meetings and typed up documents for the prison's civil office.
 Jenkins and his wife Thelma divorced in June 1972.
 Unusually for a Category A prisoner, he was awarded legal responsibility for their children's welfare and education.
-He appointed two guardians, Eileen and Trefor Beasley, both of whom worked at his children's school, to oversee their development during his imprisonment.
+He appointed two guardians, Trefor and Eileen Beasley, both of whom worked at his children's school, to oversee their development during his imprisonment.
 Trefor was a former member of the MAC, although Jenkins believed the authorities were unaware of this, but he was denied visits from them by prison officials.
 Jenkins also stated that the Beasleys were visited by police and discouraged from visiting him.
 In response, he went on hunger strike between 21 August and 30 September, losing 1.5 stone in weight, before ending the protest after a request by the Preservation of the Rights of Prisoners.
 The European Court of Human Rights also expressed their concern over Jenkins being denied access to issues of Le Peuple Breton, a newspaper from Breton.
 He was briefly transferred to HM Prison Bristol in December 1972 to receive visitors, including his children and mother.

 In September 1973, Jenkins and one of his "minders" were among 37 prisoners in Britain to enrol on a course to obtain a degree in social sciences from the Open University.
 The pair passed the course after three years, the only two students to do so.
 After a campaign led by Dafydd Elis-Thomas MP and the Welsh Political Prisoners Defence Committee, Jenkins' status as a Category A prisoner was officially downgraded to B status in May 1975, although Jenkins stated that this made little difference to his experience in prison.